metno/emep-ctm/Subrun.rst

         do nothing (default).
     'START'
         read at the start of run.
+    'RESTART'
+        read at the start of run, but do not overwrite BC.
+Use this option when you restart a run without changing the domain size ("checkpoint-restart").
+The difference with "START" is only that BC are not overwritten.
+(This is important in the case of restarting exactly at the start of a month (at time 00:00, the 1st), because the nest file contains the BC from preceding month, and if 'START' is used it will use those for the new month, i.e. overwrite new BC with old ones.)
     ‘NHOUR’
         read at given ``NEST_NHOURREAD`` hourly intervals, if the file is found.
         ``NEST_NHOURREAD`` is set in ``Model_config`` and should be an integer fraction of 24.